MihirMishra23/SmartCRM/docs/api/routes.md

 # API Routes

-This section documents all available API endpoints in the Inbox Manager application.
+This section documents all available API endpoints in the SmartCRM application.

 ## Contact Management